Upper Manhattan Running Zone

 Other

-• OK, that's it for starters.
-The real tour is the New York City Marathon which I did once and recommend highly -- it's an experience you won't forget.
-Nowadays it's almost impossible to get into it, but it doesn't hurt to try (the Marathon is in November, the application deadline is around June 1st).
+OK, that's it for starters.
+The real tour is the New York City Marathon which I did once and recommend it highly — it's an experience you won't forget.
+Nowadays it's almost impossible to get into it, but it doesn't hurt to try (the Marathon is in November, the lottery drawing is in April, so you should start planning a year in advance).
 The first NYC Marathon was in Central Park in 1970: 127 runners, four times around the Drive plus another 1.4 miles.
-The current 5-borough tour began in 1976 and nowadays there are probably 100,000 applicants for 30,000 spots.
+The current 5-borough tour began in 1976 and nowadays there are well over 100,000 applicants for 45,000 spots.

 [ Top ]